 You may also want to avoid any language that specifies absolute requirements for payments.
 It’s not uncommon for trust grantors to set conditions for the distribution of assets.
 For example, you might state in the trust document that your oldest child must wait until a certain age to withdraw all of the assets they’re entitled to receive.

-Those kinds of provisions give you some predictability and control in deciding when your assets get distributed.
+Such provisions provide structure and control over when assets are distributed.
 However, they can be problematic if they come under scrutiny during a divorce proceeding later.
-Should the court determine that the distribution of assets is guaranteed, they could become vulnerable to division.
+If the court determines that asset distributions are guaranteed, those assets may be subject to division.

 3. Expand the Trustee’s Powers

 A trustee’s job is to carry out the trust grantor’s wishes while acting in the best interests of the beneficiaries at all times.
-That being said, as the trust grantor you have some leeway in deciding what a trustee can do.
+However, as the trust grantor, you have flexibility in defining the trustee’s authority.

-For example, you may authorize your trustee or successor trustees to make certain changes to the trust should assets be threatened by a beneficiary’s divorce.
+You may authorize the trustee to modify the trust if a beneficiary’s divorce puts assets at risk.
 You may instruct the trustee to remove a beneficiary from the trust completely if they’re getting divorced or a divorce seems likely.
 The trustee may also be instructed to shift assets into a new trust for the benefit of a divorcing beneficiary.

 Again, it may be helpful to consult with an estate planning attorney, divorce attorney and a financial advisor when deciding what powers to grant a trustee.
 And it’s also important to consider the potential consequences of removing a beneficiary as a precautionary move against divorce should they decide to continue in the marriage.